AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/erc20-mechanisms.md

 # Token Holding Campaigns

-Merkl enables the creation of token holding campaigns (formerly known as ERC20 campaigns), where **users earn incentives based on their token balance over time**.
+Merkl enables the creation of token holding campaigns (also known as ERC20 campaigns), where **users earn rewards based on their token balance over time**.

 At their simplest, these campaigns function like traditional `StakingRewards` contracts.
-But thanks to Merkl’s **high customizability** and **advanced forwarding mechanisms**, token holding campaigns can support far more flexible and complex use cases — going well beyond the limitations of standard staking systems.
+However, Merkl's **high customizability** and **advanced forwarding mechanisms** enable token holding campaigns to support far more flexible and complex use cases—going well beyond the limitations of standard staking systems.

-## Campaign design
+## Campaign Design

-### Distribution type
+### Distribution Type

-In Token Holding Campaigns, users who hold an incentivized ERC20 token in their wallet earn rewards based on their balance.
-How those rewards are allocated depends on the [**distribution type**](../distributions.md) chosen by the campaign creator.
+In Token Holding Campaigns, users holding an incentivized ERC20 token in their wallet earn rewards based on their balance.
+How these rewards are allocated depends on the [distribution and scoring types](../distributions.md) and the [customization options](../customization-options.md) chosen by the campaign creator.

-For example, in a [variable reward rate campaign](../distributions.md#variable-reward-rate-campaigns), rewards are distributed proportionally to each user’s share of the total token supply.
-So if a user holds 1% of the total supply over a given period, they’re eligible to receive 1% of the rewards distributed during that time.
+For example, in a [variable reward rate campaign](../distributions.md#variable-reward-rate-campaigns), rewards are distributed proportionally to each user's share of the total token supply.
+If a user holds 1% of the total supply over a given period, they are eligible to receive 1% of the rewards distributed during that time.

-The methodology used to calculate rewards is as follows:
+**Reward calculation methodology:**

 Transfer events are tracked to reconstruct the exact balance of each participant.
-An integral is then computed over the selected time frame for every user, with no approximations: everything is exact.
-Users are then rewarded proportionally to their individual area under the curve compared to the total area of all participants.
+An integral is then computed over the selected time frame for every user, with no approximations—everything is exact.
+Users are rewarded proportionally to their individual area under the curve compared to the total area of all participants.

-### Customizability options

-Merkl allows campaign creators to fully customize their incentive campaigns with [**customization options**](../customization-options.md) such as:

-* **Whitelisting or blacklisting** specific addresses for reward eligibility.
-* [**Forwarding rewards**](../glossary.md#forwarder) to users whose tokens are staked in external contracts (e.g. LP tokens or lending positions).
+Merkl's tracking is exhaustive and does not rely on discretionary snapshots.
+Instead, the Merkl engine analyzes every onchain event to track the evolution of each user's balance over time.

 ## Applications

 Token Holding Campaigns are highly versatile, supporting a wide range of DeFi use cases.

 Any protocol that issues receipt tokens when users interact with it is automatically supported by Merkl.
-This notably applies to:
+This includes:

-* **constant product AMMs** like Uniswap V2, Sushiswap, or similar liquidity pools.
+* **Constant product AMMs**: Uniswap V2, SushiSwap, and similar liquidity pools
-* **lending and borrowing protocols** that emit receipt and debt tokens (i.e., ERC20 tokens) such as Aave.
-Lenders can be rewarded based on how much they lend over time, and borrowers based on how much they borrow.
+* **Lending and borrowing protocols**: Platforms that emit receipt and debt tokens (ERC20 tokens) such as Aave—lenders can be rewarded based on their lending amount over time, and borrowers based on their borrowing amount
+* **Perpetual DEXes**: Perp protocols that issue receipt tokens to depositors in trading vaults

 {% hint style="danger" %}
-Not all lending and borrowing protocols issue ERC20 receipt or debt tokens when you borrow from them.
+Not all lending and borrowing protocols issue ERC20 receipt or debt tokens when users borrow from them.
 These protocols require a custom integration within Merkl.
-You can find more information about these specialized campaigns on our dedicated [lending & borrowing page](lending-borrowing.md).
+You can find more information about these specialized campaigns on the dedicated [lending & borrowing page](lending-borrowing.md).

+Additionally, some lending/borrowing protocols may require more tailored incentives (e.g., incentivizing lenders while blacklisting users who fold their liquidity).
+In such cases, a dedicated integration is recommended, similar to the custom integration implemented for Aave.
 {% endhint %}

-### Full integration

-For constant product AMMs and lending & borrowing protocols that issue receipt tokens, we strongly recommend **full Merkl integration**.
-Without it, Merkl may be unable to accurately compute APR and TVL for incentivized pools.
-A full integration ensures seamless calculation and visibility.

-{% hint style="info" %}
+### Merkl API Integration

+The logic for reward computation is independent from the API logic used to compute APRs and TVLs for the associated opportunity.

+For the protocol it integrates, the Merkl system can automatically recognize whether a given ERC20 token originates from a specific protocol, and then compute the associated TVL and APR if a campaign is running on it.

-If you want your Constant Product AMM, or lending and borrowing protocol to be fully integrated and supported by Merkl, or to create tailored protocol-campaigns (as we did for Silo and Radiant), please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process. **Integration allows APRs and TVL calculations**.
+If you are unsure whether the Merkl API will properly recognize your token as coming from your protocol before creating a campaign, please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process.
-{% endhint %}

-Additionally, some lending/borrowing protocols may want to be able to offer more tailored incentives (e.g., incentivize lenders while blacklisting those who fold their liquidity).
-In this case as well, we recommend a dedicated integration, as we did for Silo and Radiant.